DivyaSwamy/Channel-Dynamics/README.md

 In the repository I keep simple basic codes that simulate the stochastic open close behavior of any channel.
-Their is only one defining metric:- mean channel open and close times.
+There is only one defining metric:- mean channel open and close times.